-SB/MGMT 4100 3.00 Integrative Business Simulation In this core course, student teams use a sophisticated business simulation program to manage a firm through multiple years of operation in a competitive industry.
+SB/MGMT 4100 3.00 Integrative Business Simulation

+In this core course, student teams use a sophisticated business simulation program to manage a firm through multiple years of operation in a competitive industry.
 All teams must integrate their knowledge of functional areas of business and ethics to develop a mission and strategy for their firm, implement the strategy in a dynamic market and consistently revise their strategy in response to the strategic moves of competing firms.
 Note: Not available to exchange students visiting Schulich.
-This is a core course for BBA students.
+This is a core course for BBA students. iBBA students can choose to take this course to satisfy SB elective requirements.

-Prerequisites: SB/SGMT 3000 3.00 or SB/INTL 3000 3.00; Year 4 BBA/iBBA standing required
+Prerequisite: SB/SGMT 3000 3.00 or or SB/INTL 3000/4400 3.00

-Course Credit Exclusion: SB/INTL 4300 3.00

-Corporate Social Responsibility in a Global Context
+SB/MGMT 4300 3.00 Corporate Social Responsibility in a Global Context

-Provides an advanced understanding of CSR by taking a distinctly global focus through readings and case analysis.
+This course provides a comprehensive understanding of CSR by taking a distinctly global focus through readings and case analysis.
 The global focus not only reflects the main themes and issues raised in CSR debates, but also enables the student to appreciate the topic from the perspective of various regional settings.
-The emphasis is on providing a conceptual understanding of why CSR has become so important and a basic overview of how corporations have responded to this challenge.
+The emphasis is on providing an conceptual understanding of why CSR has become so important and a basic overview of how corporations have responded to this challenge.